bjdash/ng-jsonschema-builder/README.md

 The library is under `projects/ng-json-schema-builder`

 ## Local developement
-To build the lib after modification run `ng build NgJsonSchemaBuilder`
+To build the lib after modification run `ng build NgJsonSchemaBuilder --prod`

 And then run `ng serve` to see it in action